aravart/poolmate/README.md

 ### Programmatic Interface

-If one wishes to avoid the overhead of executable callbacks and is willing to write a learner in Python, one can invoke `capomate` programmatically.
+If one wishes to avoid the overhead of executable callbacks and is willing to write a learner in Python, one can invoke `poolmate` programmatically.
 In this case, one has to provide a learner instance which implements two methods: